-I’m going to get this out of the way first: I fucking love to sweat.
-I understand that this is not a common sentiment.
-I understand that I’m a freak.
+I'm going to get this out of the way first: I love to sweat.
+I understand this is not a common sentiment.
+I understand that I'm a freak.
 But still: I love to sweat.
-There’s a few reasons for this.
-One is that I love to be hot, like really hot.
-When everyone else is complaining during the dog days of August about how sticky it is and how overwhelmed they are by the heat, I nod along and everything because I like to fit in with society’s conventions occasionally, but on the inside, I’m not nodding.
-On the inside, I’m thinking about how glorious it is to not be shivering and miserable because it’s less than 80 degrees and how much I love to feel the heat on every part of my skin and to have my body cool itself down in such a way that water is emitting from my own skin, bathing me in a natural dewiness that has me feeling like the very definition of the word glow.
+There's a few reasons for this.
+One is that I like to be hot, like really hot.
+When everyone else is complaining during the dog days of August about how sticky it is and how overwhelmed they are, I nod along and everything because I like to fit in with society's conventions occasionally, but on the inside, I'm not nodding.
+On the inside, I'm thinking about how glorious it is not to be shivering and miserable and how much I love to feel the heat on every part of my skin and have my body cool itself down in such a way that water is emitting from my own skin, bathing me in a natural dewiness that has me feeling like the very definition of the word glow.

 And it's not just New-York-City-in-the-summer sweat that I love.
 Post-exercise or really post-any type of physical exertion sweat brings with it its own pleasures; there's the accompanying endorphin rush and the feeling of completion and exhaustion.
 Not, like, exhaustion in the sense of being tired, but rather in the sense of having expended every last bit of yourself in the effort to do something greater than what you'd normally do, leading to a moment of collapse and a feeling of acceptance, like you've succumbed to something bigger than yourself and now all that's left is for you to lie there in a puddle of your own secreted energy.
 Sweating just feels like the ultimate release; it's our body's way of regulating itself and it's beautiful and, as stated above, I fucking love it.